nabob-labs/nabob-framework/nabob-framework/doc/vesting.md

 <tr>
 <td>10</td>
-<td>A new vesting contract should not be allowed to have an empty list of shareholders, have a different amount of shareholders than buy-ins, and provide a withdrawal address which is either reserved or not registered for apt.</td>
+<td>A new vesting contract should not be allowed to have an empty list of shareholders, have a different amount of shareholders than buy-ins, and provide a withdrawal address which is either reserved or not registered for bob.</td>
 <td>High</td>
-<td>The create_vesting_contract function ensures that the withdrawal_address is not a reserved address, that it is registered for apt, that the list of shareholders is non-empty, and that the amount of shareholders matches the amount of buy_ins.</td>
+<td>The create_vesting_contract function ensures that the withdrawal_address is not a reserved address, that it is registered for bob, that the list of shareholders is non-empty, and that the amount of shareholders matches the amount of buy_ins.</td>
 <td>Formally verified via <a href="#high-level-req-10">create_vesting_contract</a>.</td>
 </tr>